selfrighting - Of a boat: The action of righting itself after being upset

 bound - a limit or boundary, that to which anything extends in space

-trover - the act of finding and assuming possession of any personal property; hence (in full, action of trover), an action at law to recover the value of personal property illegally converted by another to his own use.
-Originally the action was brought for damages against one who had found and refused to give up the goods of the plaintiff on demand; this refusal constituted 'conversion'; hence the action was called trover and conversion.
-Later, the finding became a legal fiction, and it was only necessary to prove the ownership and detention of the goods.
+trover - the act of finding and assuming possession of any personal property; hence (in full, action of trover), an action at law to recover the value of personal property illegally converted by another to his own use + (reward for finder).

 redhead - a person having a red hair